kosperera/jekyll-otto-theme/_preview/index.md

 title: Welcome
 ---

-## Welcome
+## Welcome :wave:

-Originally, this site is an adaptation with lots of <3 from [Mark Otto's WTF website](http://wtfhtmlcss.com/).
+Originally, this site is an adaptation with lots of :heart: from [Mark Otto's WTF website](http://wtfhtmlcss.com/).
 In case you were wondering, this site is:

 - A GitHub [Template Repository]()
 - Coded with [VS Code]()